lunajelly/brackets-alisonmod/README.md

 Welcome to Brackets! [![Build Status](https://travis-ci.org/adobe/brackets.svg?branch=master)](https://travis-ci.org/adobe/brackets)
 -------------------

-Brackets is a modern open-source code editor for HTML, CSS and JavaScript that's *built* in HTML, CSS and JavaScript.
+This is a fork of brackets, nothing modifed yet Brackets is a modern open-source code editor for HTML, CSS and JavaScript that's *built* in HTML, CSS and JavaScript.